docker/labs/networking/concepts/A4-HTTP Routing Mesh.md

 Your instructor will provide you with the details you require.

-> **MIKE** This next note can be removed if you go with local name resolution for red.example.com and white.example.com.

 > **NOTE:** Throughout this guide we will use *red.example.com* and *white.example.com*.
-The DNS names in your lab will be different and your instructor will provide you details.
-This means that any time you see *red.example.com* and *white.example.com* you will need to substitute these for *red.<your-domain-goes-here>* and *white.your-domain-goes-here>*.
+As per the note above, you will need to configure this yourself.
+You can also substitute other names if you like.That would mean that any time you see *red.example.com* and *white.example.com* you will need to substitute these for *red.* and *white.<your-domain-goes-here>*.

 # <a name="enable_hrm"></a>Step 1: Enable the HTTP Routing Mesh (HRM)